Safety Stock Calculator & Formula

-When you’re outside looking in, being a sole trader seems like the perfect lifestyle.
+When you’re on the outside looking in, being a sole trader seems like the perfect lifestyle.
 Imagine: flexible hours, higher income potential, independence.
 So, you take that step and join the ranks of the 4.8 million other Brits who serve no master.

 The responsibilities begin to weigh down on you.
 You need to find work, decipher expenses, catalogue cash flow, and of course, file your own taxes.
 And what about job security, paid holiday, sick pay and…